luoluoluooo/SBPNet/README.md

 # SBPNet

-Segmentation of Flexible and Transparent Objects in Elevator Scenes
+Leveraging Prior Knowledge and Synthetic Data for Elevator Anomaly Object Detection

 ### The Code and Dataset will comming soon.